KDE/documentation-docs-kdenlive-org/cutting_and_assembling/markers.rst

 Define a zone in the clip monitor with :kbd:`I` and :kbd:`O`.
 Then you can:

-* Right click on the zone and choose :guilabel:`Create Maker from Zone`.
+* Right click on the zone and choose :guilabel:`Create Marker from Zone`.
 This opens a window (see above) and you can adjust all settings.

 * Right click on the zone and choose :guilabel:`Create Marker from Zone Quickly`.
 This creates a marker with the text :guilabel:`Zone Marker` in the currently active category.